dijasila/GPAW/doc/documentation/mom/mom.rst

 The maximum step length avoids taking too large steps at the beginning of the wave function optimization.
-The default maximum step length is 0.20, which was found to provide an adequate balance between stability and speed of convergence for calculations of excited states of molecules [#momgpaw2]_.
+The default maximum step length is 0.20, which has been found to provide an adequate balance between stability and speed of convergence for calculations of excited states of molecules [#momgpaw2]_.
 However, a different value might improve the convergence for specific cases.